rahulporuri/astro_data_projects/README.md

 * observed rotation velocity of stars in a galaxy and a comparision to that estimated from kepler's law to show the effect of dark matter
 * data to prove the M-\sigma relation, to satisfy the curiosity of amateurs interested in blackholes

+the necessary packages or libraries can be installed by running the shell script in this directory, personal_config.sh. it can be run using

+""""
+$ chmod +x personal_config.sh
+$ bash personal_config.sh
+""""

 for help with markdown, refer to the [*mastering markdown guide*](https://guides.github.com/features/mastering-markdown/) by github.